AFTRS’ Indigenous Masterclasses is a series of one-hour talks for emerging and current Indigenous students and practitioners to join online.

 21 April w/ Lorena Allam

-This first Indigenous Masterclass of 2021 features journalist, presenter and producer Lorena Allam in conversation with AFTRS Indigenous’ Joseph Cardona.
+This edition featured journalist, presenter and producer Lorena Allam in conversation with AFTRS Indigenous’ Joseph Cardona.

 Lorena is a proud descendant of the Yuwalaraay and Gamilaraay first nations of far-west NSW, whose country is the Dhariwaa or Narran Lakes area.